murchandamus/bips/bip-update-process.md

 progress, sees accumulated feedback unaddressed, or otherwise appears stalled for a year, the community may move the BIP to Closed unless the authors assert that they intend to continue work when contacted.

-##### Proposed ↦ Closed
+##### Complete ↦ Closed

-BIPs that had attained the Proposed status, i.e. that had been recommended for adoption, may be moved to Closed per the authors’ announcement to the Bitcoin Development Mailing List after not being opposed within four weeks.
-To successfully oppose the move, at least one of the opposers must become BIP author for the BIP to remain Proposed.
-A BIP can also be moved to Closed by the community if it has had Proposed status for at least one year, there is no evidence of it being in active use, and its authors do not object or fail to respond, unless a new author volunteers within four weeks.
+BIPs that had attained the Complete status, i.e. that had been recommended for adoption, may be moved to Closed per the authors’ announcement to the Bitcoin Development Mailing List after not being opposed within four weeks.
+To successfully oppose the move, at least one of the opposers must become BIP author for the BIP to remain Complete.
+A BIP can also be moved to Closed by the community if it has had Complete status for at least one year, there is no evidence of it being in active use, and its authors do not object or fail to respond, unless a new author volunteers within four weeks.